-🍣 California ISO Technology Template Version: 4 Document Version: 1.9 Commitment Costs Phase 3 Business Requirements Specification - Planning Date Created: 12/21/2016
+Template Version: 4 California ISO Technology Document Version: 1.81.9 Commitment Costs Phase 3 Business Requirements Specification - Planning Date Created: 12/21/2016

-ID# Business Feature Requirement Type Potential Application(s) Impacted actual)]- $Y{k(w),v}$, divided by $Y{k(w),v}$ for each month.
-Outputs up to 12 monthly opportunity cost values which can differ by month and shall be valid for corresponding month.
-Rolling-Annual: For M-11 to M rolling limitation, prior months M-11 to M-1 actual (scheduled) limits shall be calculated and rolled into the monthly limitation for the upcoming month M. Run model with reserve margin x{k(w),v}% (of plan limits minus actual uses) minus Y{k(w),v} for the upcoming 12 month period (M to M+11) treating it same way as a fixed-annual limit.
-When modeling for opportunity cost of a given limit type: If the other limit types include fixed-annual, rolling-annual, or nested applicability then these shall include adjustment for actual uses of limit (based on real-time market schedule data).
-Calculate the difference of estimated profit (objective function value) between base case with x{k(w),v}% of (limit-actual) and "Limit-Y" case with [x{k(w),v}% of (limit- actual)]-Y {k(w),v}, divided by Y{k(w),v}.
-Outputs single value for opportunity cost in upcoming rolling period (12 months [M,M+11] for first run, and 11 months [M+1,M+11] for subsequent runs).
-For nested annual and monthly applicability time horizons on the same limit type: If both annual and monthly limits apply, run "Limit-Y" for annual and "Limit-Y" for each month and hold all other months at base case;
+ID# Business Feature Requirement Type Potential Application(s) Impacted Run model with reserve margin x% actual limits adjusted with actual uses of limits from For M-11 to M rolling limitation, prior 11-months (M-11 to M) minus 'Y' treating it as a -1 actual (scheduled) limits shall be calculated and rolled into the monthly limitation for the upcoming month.
+No other monthly limitations enforced in M+1 to M+11_M.
+Run model with reserve margin x%x{k(w),v}% (of plan limits minus actual limitsuses) minus Y k(w),v for the upcoming 12 month period (M to M+11) minus 'Y' treating it same way as a fixedannual limit.
+When modeling for opportunity cost of a given limit type: If the other limit types include fixed-annual, rolling 12 month-annual, or nested applicability then these shall include adjustment for actual uses of limit (based on real-time market schedule data).
+Calculate the difference of estimated profit (objective function value) between base case with xxk(w),v% of (limit-actual) and limit"Limit-Y" case with x[xk(w),v% of (limit- actual)]-Y k(w),v, divided by Yk(w),v.
+Outputs single value for opportunity cost in upcoming 12 monthrolling period.
+(12 months [M,M+11] for first run, and 11 months [M+1,M+11] for subsequent runs).
+For nested annual and monthly applicability time horizons on the same limit type: If both annual and monthly limits apply, run limit"Limit-Y for annual and limit"Limit- Y for each month and hold all other months at base case; When modeling for opportunity cost of a given limit type: If the other limit types include fixed-annual, rolling-12 month- annual, or nested applicability then these

-🍣 California ISO Technology Template Version: 4 Document Version: 1.9 Commitment Costs Phase 3 Business Requirements Specification - Planning Date Created: 12/21/2016
+🍣 California ISO Technology Template Version: 4 Document Version: 1.81.9 Commitment Costs Phase 3 Business Requirements Specification - Planning Date Created: 12/21/2016

-ID# Business Feature Requirement Type Potential Application(s) Impacted When modeling for opportunity cost of a given limit type: If the other limit types include fixed-annual, rolling-annual, or nested applicability then these shall include adjustment for actual uses of limit (based on real-time market schedule data).
-Calculate the difference of estimated profit (objective function value) between base case and "Limit-Y" case for each "Limit-Y" case, divided by Y{k(w),v} (e.g. difference between base case and "Limit-Y" case for first month, divided by Y{k(w),v} is opportunity cost adder for first month; difference between base case and "Limit-Y" case for last month, divided by Y{k(w),v} is opportunity cost adder for last month).
+ID# Business Feature Requirement Type Potential Application(s) Impacted shall include adjustment for actual uses of limit (based on real-time market schedule data).
+Calculate the difference of estimated profit (objective function value) between base case and limit"Limit-Y" case for each limit"Limit-Y-cases" case, divided by Y{k(w),v} (e.g. difference between base case and limit"Limit-Y" case for first month, divided by Y{k(w),v} is opportunity cost adder for first month_ī; difference between base case and limit"Limit-Y" case for last month, divided by Y{k(w),v} is opportunity cost adder for last month).
 Outputs up to 12 opportunity cost values, a value for each month within the balance of the applicable nested limitation.
 The calculation shall not apply to limitations of less than a month in duration (not daily).
-Note: Refer to Appendix-2 (Section 7.5) examples OCC- OCC Miscellaneous Modeling Requirements: Core OCC BRQ5452 For nested applicability, the L-run will reduce the limit for both the monthly use-limitation and the corresponding annual limitation.
-For fixed-annual limitation, system shall not assume January-December calendar year, it shall rather use 12 fixed months depending on the applicability (start and end dates) that is defined in ULPDT.
-For rolling-annual limitations, the time horizon would be 12 calendar months and there will be a monthly limitation for the first month as
+Note: See section 11-Refer to Appendix-2, section 11 (Section 7.5) examples OCC- OCC Miscellaneous Modeling Requirements: Core 000 BRQ5452 For nested applicability, the Lrun will reduce the limit for both the monthly use-limitation and the corresponding annual limitation.
+For fixedannual limitation, system shall not assume Jan-DecJanuary-December calendar year, it shall rather use 12 fixed months depending on the applicability (start and end dates) that is defined in ULPDT.
+For rolling-annual limitations, the time horizon would be 12 calendar months and there will be a monthly limitation for the first month as initial condition to not violate prior rolling periods.